InfiniteCS/openstack_mistral/resource_optimization/README.md

 send_email:

-  Our Yaml is more worthy when the ability to notify a cloud administrator.
+  Our YAML is more worthy when the ability to notify a cloud administrator.
 In order to do that we need action called “std.email”.
 After words delete part being executed.

 delete_vm: